Praveen005/matt-holiday-go-lectures/lecture1/notes1.md

 _"Cloud doesn't exist, you just rent somebody else's computer"_  :p

+_"Go, also known as Golang, is a compiled programming language.
+It is designed to be statically typed and compiled to machine code.
+When you write a program in Go, you need to compile it before running it.
+The compilation process produces a binary executable file that can be executed directly on the target machine, making Go a compiled language rather than an interpreted one."_

 1. Go is a modular language, we keep files in different folders and under different packages, but this main() function has to be under the `package main`

 2. Also we import any package we use/need